kercre123/wire-prod-pod/README.md

 To get to it, open a browser and go to `http://serverip:8080`, replacing serverip with the IP address of the machine running the chipper server.
 If you are running the browser on the machine running chipper, you can go to `http://localhost:8080`

 - Set up wire-pod
-	- This is where you would enter your API keys for Houndify or weatherAPI if you want to set those up.
+	- This is where you would enter your API keys for [Houndify](https://www.houndify.com/dashboard) and [WeatherAPI](https://www.weatherapi.com/) if you want to set those up.
 - Configure user settings
 	- Custom intents
 		- Example: You want to create a custom intent that allows Vector to turn the lights off.
 The transcribed text that matches to this intent should include "lights off" and other variations like "lid off" for better detection.
 It will execute a python script located in your user directory called `vlight.py`.
 It should be launched with the `off` variable because the lights are being turned off.
 This script turns the lights off and connects to Vector so he says "The lights are off!".
 You have multiple bots registered with the SDK so a serial number must be specified.
 After the SDK program is complete, chipper should send `intent_greeting_goodnight`.
 The following screenshot is a correct configuration for this case.
 The `Add intent` button would be pressed after everything is put in.